Joe Biden Is Honoring John McCain at a Memorial Today. Here's What to Know

 Their friendship began decades ago in the 1970s when McCain served as a liaison between the Navy and the Senate “and accompanied then-Senator Biden on overseas trips,” according to a statement about their relationship ahead of the memorial.
 They then became colleagues in the Senate after McCain was elected to his first term in the mid-1980s.

-In 2013, Fitzgerald even traveled to Vietnam, where he visited the lake where McCain’s plane was shot down and the prison cell he was kept in.
-In a December 2017 tribute to the Senator he wrote for Sports Illustrated, Fitzgerald lauded McCain for his work and passion for the country.
+Arizona officials and community perform and pay tribute

-“One of the reasons I admire Senator McCain is that he doesn’t always just vote his party,” Fitzgerald wrote in Sports Illustrated.
-“He votes his conscience, and that can seem like a rare quality these days.”
+A slew of Arizona officials and community members also eulogized the late senator and performed at the memorial.
+The school choir from Brophy College Preparatory in Phoenix — where McCain’s sons Jack and Jimmy attended — performed a rendition of “Amazing Grace” early in the memorial.

-Arizona officials and community expected to perform and speak
+Tommy Espinoza, the president and chief executive officer of Raza Development Fund, a large development fund for the Latino community, spoke about his longtime friendship with the late senator, who he first dined with on the senator’s birthday — a quirky story that drew laughs during Espinoza’s eulogy.

-A slew of Arizona officials and community members are also slated to honor McCain’s legacy at the memorial Thursday.
-The school choir from Brophy College Preparatory in Phoenix — where McCain’s sons Jack and Jimmy attended — will perform a rendition of “Amazing Grace.”
-Tommy Espinoza, the president and chief executive officer of Raza Development Fund, a large development fund for the Latino community, will speak as a the senator’s longtime friend.
-Additionally, Jonah Littlesunday, a Navajo flutist, will perform at the memorial — a nod to McCain’s work for the Native American community in Arizona.
+Additionally, Jonah Littlesunday, a Navajo flutist, performed at the memorial — a nod to McCain’s work for the Native American community in Arizona.

 Memorials and tributes will continue into the weekend